uit-no-old/elixir-excelerate/reference-database.md

 ##Summary

-This design document describes the marine reference database developed in the Elixir Excelerate project (described in detila in the [[Background chapter in META-pipe]]).
+This design document describes the marine reference database developed in the Elixir Excelerate project (described in detail in the [[Background chapter in META-pipe]]).
 The reference database is closely integrated with the [[META-pipe pipeline]], the EBI Metagenomics Portal, and the Elixir technical services.

 ## Dependencies